 Selections from French literature of the Renaissance, with emphasis on understanding the literary, cultural, and aesthetic trends of the period.
-(1) Lecture: 3 hrs/wk.
+(1)

 441 Political and Civil Order in 17th- and 18th- Century French Literature

 Moving from classicism and the Age of Absolutism to the Enlightenment and the Age of Revolution, this course studies major French authors of the 17th and 18th centuries in the context of French literary and intellectual history.
 (1)